antonfirsov/docs/2015/09-wintools11/wintools11.md

 **Guidance.** Here are our recommendations for how to use this flag for now:

 - **During development:** turn flag on if you observe that doing so improves build times for your particular app.
-- **For store submission:** leave flag off, to reduce the churn of having to manually upgrade your project after VS Update 1.
+- **For store submission:** leave flag off, to reduce the churn risk of maybe having to manually upgrade your project after VS Update 1.
 - **For size-critical store submission:** turn flag on only if you concretely need to make your app smaller, e.g. to keep it under the 50mb threshold of what's readily downloadable over cellular.
 - **For sample code:** leave flag off, so that in the future you and others have an easier time building your sample.
 - **If you're using out-of-band updates to .NET:** leave flag off.
 Read the next section for an explanation.